marcelojsilva/chat-copilot/scripts/deploy/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://aka.ms/sk-deploy-existing-azureopenai-portal)

-> This will automatically deploy the most recent release of Chat Copilot binaries ([link](https://github.com/microsoft/chat-copilot/releases)).
+> This will automatically deploy the most recent release of Chat AI binaries ([link](https://github.com/microsoft/chat-copilot/releases)).

 > To find the deployment name when using `Deploy to Azure`, look for a deployment in your resource group that starts with `Microsoft.Template`.